Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

 Immutable Variables
 *******************

-`Immutable variables`, are the contract's initial parameters, whose values are defined at the time of contract creation and cannot be modified after.
+`Immutable variables` are the contract's initial parameters whose values are defined when the contract is deployed, and cannot be modified afterwards.

 Declaration of immutable variables has the following format: